dbonattoj/licornea_tools/docs/tutorial/calibrate_kinect.md

 The tools in `kinect/` can be used to calibrate the intrinsic and reprojection parameters of a **Kinect v2**.
 Its depth map is take using an IR (infra-red) camera, that has a lower resolution, and a different camera pose.
 Reprojection is the mapping of pixels from the depth/IR image onto pixels of the color camera.

 The method provided by Freenect2 (and the Microsoft SDK) only maps pixel positions.
-It is not meant use the resulting remapped depth map, as depth map of the color image: Depth values are slightly incorrect because they are unchanged, and still represent distances from the IR sensor.
+It is not meant to use the remapped depth image, as depth map of the color image: Depth values are slightly incorrect because they are unchanged, and still represent distances from the IR sensor.
 And they have a slight absolute offset.

 This calibration takes this into account.
 It estimates an intrinsic matrix with distortion for the color and the IR camera, a rigid transformation matrix between them, and optionally a depth offset model on the input and/or output depth map.
 It is done using checkerboard calibration patterns.